 2. Kubur Kassim - The Haunted Cemetery

-Featuring in the haunted places of Singapore is the Muslim cemetery named Kubur Kassim, established in the 1920s along Siglap Road.
+Featuring in the haunted places of Singapore is the Kubur Kassim cemetery established in the 1920s along Siglap Road.
 The cemetery has tombs dedicated to Orang Bunian which are depicted as supernatural human-like beings from a parallel dimension in the Malay folklore.
-The 90-year-old cemetery with its bright yellow and green gates, lush green overhanging trees and a sprawling ground sure captivates the visitors but also stops them the next moment owing to the real paranormal sightings in the area.
+The Orang Bunian are believed to be supernatural beings who chose to be buried here because they wanted to be close to their religious teacher who was buried here too.
+It is also believed that a Pontianak resides in the cemetery, which was also the inspiration for a Malay classic film Pontianak.
+There have been real Pontianak sightings in the area.

 People who have been left alone inside the compound of the mosque that lies within the cemetery have reported of repeated knocking from the burial area as if the dead were knocking on his coffin lid.